Halloween at Disney Springs Fall into Magic Sign

 Where to see Halloween decorations at Walt Disney World

 At Magic Kingdom, day guests can see Main Street, U.S.A. decorated for Halloween without buying a separate event ticket.
-There are Halloween displays, Mickey pumpkins, and more throughout the area, making it a great time to capture some sweet fall photos of your family.
+Halloween displays, Mickey pumpkins, and more are throughout the area, making it a great time to capture some sweet fall photos of your family.

 Halloween Decorations on Main Street USA Magic Kingdom for family photos